 - The parallel in Phil 2:10 suggests a similar 3-tiered cosmology, with κατώτερα τῆς γῆς paralleling καταχθονίων (“under the earth”).

 - Eph 4:10 says Christ descended and ascended in order to fill all things.
 The descent is not often connected to the telic clause, but it should be.
 The point of the descent and ascent is therefore to express Christ’s sovereignty over all regions of creation, including the realm of the dead, which he conquered through his resurrection.
+This theme pervades the rest of Ephesians and therefore makes the descensus the more likely interpretation of Eph 4:9.

 These reasons and more are explained in greater length in my dissertation, The Divine Builder, available through Pro-Quest or perhaps somewhat soon in published form, pending acceptance.
 In any case, I believe the ancient view of Eph 4:9 is correct.
 But fitting all these details into a paragraph or two in a guide for brand new believers is quite a task!
 I did what I could to explain this line of the creed to new believers in a way that makes sense and that helps them understand the significance of the descent.